-No Worries monthly check-in groups are offered for children and teens who already completed the Wonders & Worries initial six-session support through individual or group sessions.
-These monthly groups allow children and teens to check-in as needed and to interact with peers in similar circumstances.
-No Worries monthly check-in groups are free of charge.
+No Worries monthly check-in groups are offered for children and teens who already completed the Wonders & Worries initial six-session support.
+These monthly groups allow children and teens to check-in as needed, and are available for:

 - Elementary school-aged children who have a parent with an ongoing illness

 - Elementary school-aged children who have experienced the loss of a parent

 - Middle-school or high-school tweens/teens who have a parent with an ongoing illness or have experienced the loss of a parent

 Parenting while ill – or during a spouse’s illness – is uniquely challenging.
 We offer parenting classes, parent support groups and other tools that can be used independently or alongside services for children and teens.

 Parent consultations keep parents and caregivers involved throughout the support process.
 They happen in person, over the phone or through email.